ReReddring/suisei-toko-history/docs/timeline/2019/README.md

 ### 2019-05-21

-Toko reached 60k subscribers and Suisei congratuated her on this.
+Toko reached 60k subscribers and Suisei congratulated her on this.

 They "kissed" a lot.